ecoscape-earth/ecoscape-connectivity-paper-reproduction/README.md

 If the type of GPUs or CPUs available on Colab changes, these numbers might change.
 The numbers were obtained on August 24, 2023, on A100 GPUs.

+### Estimate Accuracy

+The notebook [`EstimateAccuracy.ipynb`](EstimateAccuracy.ipynb) is the one we used to estimate the accuracy (standard deviation) with which the connectivity of the flow layer is computed.
+It is here reproduces as-is, with the original outputs.
+This notebook needs to be run on Colab, or on a machine with fast GPUs; we used A100 GPUs on Colab.